-Beth spoke to her doctor after feeling very agitated.
-Struggling to sleep and feeling a range of different emotions such as overthinking and overanalysing, she spoke to her doctor and was referred to receive support from Change Mental Health in Stranraer.
+Beth was going through a tough time, constantly feeling agitated and overwhelmed with thoughts.
+She sought help and spoke to her GP about her struggles with sleep and a range of emotions, such as overthinking and overanalysing.
+As a result, she was referred to receive support from Change Mental Health in Stranraer.

-Beth gets agitated easily and sometimes can be in a room full of people and feel completely isolated.
-Despite her anxiety, Beth is a very positive and happy person.
-She loves working as a learning assistant at a local primary school and has a daughter, who is her focus and get up and go every day.
+Beth gets agitated easily and sometimes can experience a sense of isolation, even in a crowded room.
+Despite her anxiety Beth is a very positive and happy person.
+Beth finds fulfilment in her job as a learning assistant in a nearby primary school.
+Her daughter is her focus and motivation to get up and go every day.

 “Anxiety is something I live with.
-It hasn’t always been this way but life can throw many curveballs and it can have an impact in many ways.
+It hasn’t always been this way, but life can throw many curveballs and impact in many ways.
 Previous life experiences can cause anxiety: I was in a domestic abuse relationship.

-“There are so many people who struggle with anxiety and it’s a normal human thing.
+“So many people struggle with anxiety,, and it’s a normal human thing.
 But life is hard – there’s so much going on.

-“On a daily basis, anxiety affects how I feel and see things.
-I can feel very agitated.
-My heart races.
+“Anxiety affects how I feel and see things daily.
+I can feel very agitated—my heart races.
 I struggle to sleep.
 I can feel alone, scared, upset, worried.
 I start to overthink and overanalyse everything.
 I battle within myself.
-I know my own problems and I know how to change it.
+I know my problems, and I know how to change it.
 I know how to make myself feel better, but it’s very easy to slip into that mindset of having a negative voice in your head.”

-Through going to Change Mental Health, it has enabled Beth to meet new people and gain fresh experiences and opportunities to build skills and confidence.
+Support Beth received from Change Mental Health, and her commitment have enabled her to meet new people and gain fresh experiences and opportunities leading to increased confidence.

 “It’s just knowing that you’re not the only person dealing and coping with anxiety.
-I don’t mind talking about it and I think it’s important that people do talk openly about having anxiety.”
+I don’t mind talking about it and think it’s important that people talk openly about having anxiety.”

 “The art group has encouraged me to find a hobby to do at home.
 Nights can be difficult for me.
-Because of this incredible support, I am inspired and able to do something I enjoy.
+Because of this incredible support, I am inspired and can do something I enjoy.

-Attending support at Change Mental Health has enabled Beth to grow and learn, and feels immensely thankful for all the support she receives.
+AContinuous support from Change Mental Health has enabled Beth to grow and learn.
+Everything she learned about herself, her emotions, and the tools she now has to deal with in the challenging moments can be used at different stages of her life.
+She feels immensely thankful for all the support she receives.